Charleston Distracted Driving Attorney

 - Insurance claim – When someone else is at fault for your accident in South Carolina, you can file a claim with their insurance to recover for your medical expenses, lost wages, and other losses.
-It is important to seek help from a distracted driving attorney in North Charleston during the claim process as insurance companies will often try to get you to accept a settlement offer that is less than you deserve.
+It is important to seek help from a distracted driving attorney in Charleston during the claim process as insurance companies will often try to get you to accept a settlement offer that is less than you deserve.

-- Personal injury claim – If you cannot get a proper settlement through an insurance claim, you can file a personal injury lawsuit in civil court.
+- Injury claim – If you cannot get a proper settlement through an insurance claim, you can file an injury lawsuit in civil court.
 The litigation process is extremely complicated and there can be a lot on the line, so you should always have an experienced personal injury lawyer protecting your rights.